 If you want a jury trial, though, you are going to have to wait, as criminal juries are not even being empaneled in the state until at least June.
 In the meantime, however, you attorney can work on your case by conducting research and collecting evidence.

 If Your Arraignment Has Been Postponed Due to Coronavirus, Call Our Utah Criminal Defense Lawyers Today

 The entire Utah criminal justice system has been affected by the ongoing public health crisis.
 Most in-person criminal proceedings have been rescheduled or postponed.
-At Overson Law, PLLC, our experienced criminal defense attorneys understand how frustrating it can be for you to have your case delayed and your future up in limbo.
+At Overson & Bugden, our experienced Park City criminal defense attorneys understand how frustrating it can be for you to have your case delayed and your future up in limbo.
 We will do everything in our power to advance your case during this unprecedented time and bring it to a positive resolution.
 For a free, confidential consultation, call us today at (801) 758-2287.